Pick Your Own Apples

 Farm Activities in Bucks County

-The Inn at Barley Sheaf Farm offers our guests a peaceful getaway among acres of gently rolling farmland in Bucks County.
+The Inn at Barley Sheaf Farm offers our guests a peaceful getaway among acres of gently rolling farmland and the opportunity for apple picking in Bucks County, PA.
 We also have several farms for neighbors in Doylestown and New Hope, many of which are open for pick-your-own produce during their crops' harvest seasons!
 There's no better way to explore the grounds of a working farm and this solo or family outing will leave you with plenty of delicious "fruits of labor" to savor.

 Literally dozens of farms can be found across Bucks County, although we will discuss only a couple for the purposes of this page.
 Solebury Orchards and Shadybrook Farm are both very close to our inn, being located in New Hope and Yardley, respectively - less than 10 minutes by car.
 Both farms invite visitors to pick apples, blueberries and other fruits (Solebury also has cherries and blackberries; Shadybrook has peaches and pumpkins).
 Generally speaking, the seasons to pick these fruits run from July through November, although it's best to call ahead for specific info.